Area of Belonging: Culture.

 As we went into her second grade year, I noticed that her one teacher was a little more impatient with her wiggles, blurting out, and her occasional lack luster performance in school work.
 I knew this 4th child of our family did wiggle, but she was not a misbehaving child and she was very bright.
 She had been speaking Spanish since she was a toddler, talked extremely early, hit milestones early, etc. When the teacher said “she was being difficult” a red flag went off for me.
 I had to get down to the bottom of it.
 As a black woman, she had an entire adult life to hear that phrase and I was not going to allow it to began at age 8.
 Long story short, I pointed out how my child was raised and identified a few things I felt needed to be addressed.
 My daughter was later tested and we discovered she was gifted.
 Those wiggles and non-complaint behaviors were one of a child who needed more of a challenge.
 I am glad that as a mother, I recognized the bias of the teacher and social worker, spoke up and defended her need for an appropriate education.

 When educators recognize that no learning will occur without relationships, the journey to learn about who the students are begins.
-Love-Day Educational Consulting can help schools, business, and organizations chart their path to a better sense of belonging, inclusion, and equity for all.
+Love-Day Educational Consulting can help schools, business, and organizations chart their path to better understand how climate and culture eat curriculum for breakfast.

 RISE Virtual Academy